carrollcam4192/EarthEngine_Exporter/README.md

     formatOptions={'cloudOptimized': True}
 )
 ```
-# Once all the cells have completed running, a .tif file should be present within the user's google drive, in the specified folder, which shows the clipped image!
+# Once all the cells have completed running, a .tif file should be present within the user's Google Drive, in the specified folder, which shows the clipped image!